natenka/pyneng-book-en/docs/source/book/07_files/close.rst

 .. note::
-    In real life, the most common way to close files is use of ``with`` construction.
-It’s much more convenient way than to close file explicitly.
+    In real life, the most common way to close files is use of ``with`` statement.
+It's much more convenient way than to close file explicitly.
     But since you can also find ``close`` method in life, this section discusses how to use it.

 After you finish working with file you have to close it.
 In some cases Python can close file itself.
-But it’s best not to count on it and close file explicitly.
+But it's best not to count on it and close file explicitly.

 ``close``
 ^^^^^^^^^^^